viktormus/MachineLearningProject/README.md

 # MachineLearningProject
-Using logistic regression and decison tree classifier to predict a person’s income level (Python)
+Using logistic regression and decison tree classifier to predict a person’s income level

-Libraries used:
+Python libraries used:
 - Numpy
 - Pandas
 - Scikit Learn